Quick Summary

 If you have a pup that is prone to either overexcitement or nervousness, then it's a good idea to try and create a calm environment before you attempt to put the collar on them.
 Simple things like sitting quietly with them and engaging in some gentle petting can help to relax them before you try.

-Secure the Collar Properly
+Step 5: Secure the Collar Properly

 When your dog is as calm as they are going to be, try to gently place the collar around their neck.
 Don’t go too quick, but also don’t drag the process out unnecessarily.
 Perform a quick ‘two finger rule’ check to ensure the fit is right, and then take your hands away so as not to overwhelm them.

 Take some time to observe your pup and see how they are reacting to their new accessory.
 It’s completely normal for them to have a little paw at it or perform an initial shake of head, but if this doesn’t subside quickly, there could be an issue with the fit.
 You know your own dog better than anyone, so you should be able to pick up on even the smallest changes in behaviour.
+See our guide to signs your dog’s collar is causing discomfort for a full diagnostic.

 Overcoming Common Challenges